nasuni-labs/nasuni-api-utilities/Data_API/README.md

 # Data API Examples
-Utilities and scripts that use the Nasuni API to perform operations and generate reports
+Utilities and scripts that use the Nasuni Data API (different from the NMC API) to perform operations and generate reports

 # Support Statement